FlowFuse/website/src/webinars/2023/blueprints.md

 We will end with a Q&A session.
 Allowing attendees to voice their thoughts on which Blueprints they’d love to see next, fostering a collaborative space for innovation and forward-thinking.

-Join us on November 30 to see the potential of FlowFuse Blueprints.

-Sign-up today to participate.